kornosk/phd-web-starter-academic/content/authors/admin/_index.md

 #   link: media/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "kornraphop.k [at] gmail"
+email: "kornraphop.k [at] gee-mail"

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

 Hello!
 I am a Ph.D. candidate in <a href="https://cs.georgetown.edu" title="Department of Computer Science – Georgetown University">Computer Science</a> at <a href="https://www.georgetown.edu" title="Georgetown University">Georgetown University</a> located in Washington, DC.
-I am working with <a href="http://people.cs.georgetown.edu/~singh" title="Prof. Lisa Singh">Prof. Lisa Singh</a> on data-efficient learning and NLP.
+I am working with <a href="http://people.cs.georgetown.edu/~singh" title="Prof. Lisa Singh">Prof. Lisa Singh</a> on **Data-Efficient Learning and NLP**.

-Most of my <a href="#projects">projects</a> are collaborations with <a href="https://www.cnn.com">CNN</a>, <a href="https://www.washingtonpost.com">Washington Post</a>, <a href="https://www.si.umich.edu/">UMich</a> and <a href="https://mccourt.georgetown.edu/research/the-massive-data-institute/">MDI</a> on leveraging AI/ML methods for data-centric social concerns like <a href="https://s3mc.org/political-communication/election-2020-project/sentiment-analyses/">sentiment analysis</a>, misinformation, fake news, <a href="http://forcedmigration.cs.georgetown.edu/index.html">force-migration</a>, spam.
+Most of my projects are collaborations with <a href="https://www.cnn.com">CNN</a>, <a href="https://www.washingtonpost.com">Washington Post</a>, <a href="https://www.si.umich.edu/">UMich</a> and <a href="https://mccourt.georgetown.edu/research/the-massive-data-institute/">MDI</a> on leveraging AI/ML methods for data-centric social concerns such as <a href="https://s3mc.org/political-communication/election-2020-project/sentiment-analyses/">sentiment analysis</a>, misinformation, fake news, <a href="http://forcedmigration.cs.georgetown.edu/index.html">force-migration</a>, spam.

 <!--{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.-->